TotalMiner/totalminer.github.io/lua/functions/other/add_skill_level.md

 ## Parameters

-- `skill:` The skill to change
+- `skill`: The skill to change
-- `level:` The number of levels to add (positive number) or subtract (negative number).
+- `level`: The number of levels to add (positive number) or subtract (negative number).
 If omitted, one level will be added

 ___